Evolution of Browser Games: Flash to HTML5 Timeline

 • • Unity Web Player died too

-This transitional phase created a temporary gap, but it didn't last long.
+This transitional period introduced a temporary vacuum, but not for long.

 HTML5 Arrives and Changes Everything